jcgregorio/blog/_posts/2019-01-25-a-thing-that-happened.md

 I'm just two days home from the hospital at this point, with another two weeks of recovery at least before I can return to anything resembling a normal life, except for the shadow of the reversal surgery hanging out there three months from now.
-Thanks for reading this far, if anyone has.
-I know that writing it has certainly helped me process the adventure so far.
+Thanks for reading this far, as I know that writing it has certainly helped me process my adventure to date.
 Many thanks to family, friends, and co-workers for all their support, it means a huge amount to me and Lynne.
 Oh yeah, did I mention that Lynne had a sinus infection through all this, she's been an amazing trooper, my rock, and I wouldn't have made it through without her.

 <a href="https://brid.gy/publish/twitter"></a>